oracle-livelabs/multicloud/helidon-mp/modify-application/modify-application.md

     ```
     > It randomly provides the title out of 5 options, you can run this command multiple times.

-3. Stop the *myproject* application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running.
+3. *Stop the **myproject** application by entering `Ctrl + C` in the terminal where the "java -jar target/myproject.jar" command is running*.
+IT IS VERY IMPORTANT, OTHERWISE YOU WILL FACE ISSUES IN THE LAB LATER.

 ## Acknowledgements